Vinicius-pinh/Zabbix/Template_LSI_Megaraid_DIsks/readme.txt

    * 12 * * *  /etc/zabbix/scripts/raiddisc.sh disk

-   With it, the script will run all days at hour 12 and populate, then populate the file /etc/zabbix/scripts/info.json
+   With it, the script will run every days with an interval of 12 and populate the file /etc/zabbix/scripts/info.json

  - Zabbix user